fare/asdf/uiop/README.md

 Every implementation has sported ASDF 3 for years, and if yours only provides ASDF 2, we recommend you install ASDF 3 on top of it, using the facility in [tools/install-asdf.lisp](../tools/install-asdf.lisp).
-Every implementation has sported ASDF 3 for years, and if yours only provides ASDF 2, we recommend you install ASDF 3 on top of it, using the facility in [tools/install-asdf.lisp](../tools/install-asdf.lisp).

 If you need some functionality only available in a recent version of UIOP, but cannot or will not upgrade ASDF, UIOP is also distributed separately;